rstonick/project_cali/README.md

 ## perception
 Contains Perception Pipeline

+## arduino_codes
+Contains the control codes

+## docker_ros
+Contains the docker images related to this project

 # Installation instructions
-The software is based on ROS-Melodic on Ubuntu 18.04.
+The software is based on ROS-Melodic on a Ubuntu 18.04 laptop.

 Open up a terminal on your linux machine and execute following:
 ```bash